matthew1809/ILoveLamp-React/README.md

 You can find a guide to some of the most common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ---
+## Note

+27/07/2017
+When deploying the app you may see Eslint warnings about `jsx-a11y/href-no-hash`.

+This is an open issue with create-react-app, and there is an [open P/R](https://github.com/facebookincubator/create-react-app/pull/2690) to fix.

+Once a new release of `create-react-app` is cut, including the P/R, you can upgrade your `react-scripts` to fix with the command `yarn add --exact react-scripts@XXX` where XXX is the new release i.e. 1.0.10

+---

 ## Deploying the app with Heroku